betoolhamad/ROS-noetic-error-solve/README.md

 # ROS-noetic-error-solve
 The soulation of ROS noetic, which has an error when trying to run the robot arm package in Rviz.

-To run robot arm pakage using command :
+To run robot arm package using command :

 ```
 $ roslaunch robot_arm_pkg check_motors.launch